-I giggled, when the guide mentioned the fairies on Isle of Skye: “You can’t whistle.
+I giggled, when the guide mentioned the fairies on our Isle of Skye tour: “You can’t whistle.
 And you can’t take anything away from the Fairy Glen, not even a petal.”
 Those were the rules of engagement.

 24 hours later, after my bracelet had vanished in the fairy pools, after my beloved iPhone had slipped out of my hands and been shattered to pieces, and after I’d sprained my finger (yes, the rude finger), I began questioning if I had done something to piss off the fairies.

 THE ISLE OF SKYE TOUR